lost-codee/subtaitoru-chrome-extension/README.md

 - Thanks to all contributors who have helped make this extension better
 - Special thanks to the Japanese learning community for feedback and suggestions

----

-*Note: Replace placeholder screenshots in the `screenshots` folder with actual screenshots of your features.*